egbrl/Car-Trading-Blockchain/README.md

 sudo systemctl start docker
 ```

-Install the docker images with this script: [download_images.sh](https://raw.githubusercontent.com/EGabb/Car-Trading-Blockchain/master/download_images.sh)
+Install the docker images with the [download_images.sh](https://raw.githubusercontent.com/EGabb/Car-Trading-Blockchain/master/download_images.sh) script from the project root.

-In the latest version where `IMG_VERSION=0.9.4` I encountered [this](https://github.com/yeasy/docker-compose-files/issues/48) error.
-So just use the link given above to download the exact version of the script where `IMG_VERSION=0.9.3` is used.

 Then do `docker-compose up` from the project root folder.

 ## CC Development
 To test if cc builds locally with most recent fabric-preview.: